All of the top achievers I know are life-long learners… looking for new skills, insights, and ideas.

 - Introduction: Tell your audience what you will be talking about.

-- Body: Talk about what you mentioned within your introduction.
+- Body: Talk about what you mentioned in your introduction.

 - Conclusion: Summarize what you have told your audience and finish with a call-to-action.